okx/KIPs/docs/active/OIP-1.md

 ### Shepherding an OIP

-Parties involved in the process are you, the champion or *OIP author*, the [*OIP editors*](#OIP-editors), and the [*OKChain Core Developers*](https://github.com/okex/okexchain-pm).
+Parties involved in the process are you, the champion or *OIP author*, the [*OIP editors*](#OIP-editors), and the [*OKExChain Core Developers*](https://github.com/okex/okexchain-pm).

 Before you begin writing a formal OIP, you should vet your idea.
-Ask the OKChain community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research.
-It is thus recommended to open a discussion thread on [the OKChain Magicians forum] to do this, but you can also use [one of the OKChain Gitter chat rooms], [the OKChain subreddit] or [the Issues section of this repository].
+Ask the OKExChain community first if an idea is original to avoid wasting time on something that will be be rejected based on prior research.
+It is thus recommended to open a discussion thread on [the OKExChain Magicians forum] to do this, but you can also use [one of the OKExChain Gitter chat rooms], [the OKExChain subreddit] or [the Issues section of this repository].

 In addition to making sure your idea is original, it will be your role as the author to make your idea clear to reviewers and interested parties, as well as inviting editors, developers and community to give feedback on the aforementioned channels.
 You should try and gauge whether the interest in your OIP is commensurate with both the work involved in implementing it and how many parties will have to conform to it.
-For example, the work required for implementing a Core OIP will be much greater than for an ERC and the OIP will need sufficient interest from the OKChain client teams.
+For example, the work required for implementing a Core OIP will be much greater than for an ERC and the OIP will need sufficient interest from the OKExChain client teams.
 Negative community feedback will be taken into consideration and may prevent your OIP from moving past the Draft stage.

 ### Matching trading Engine OIPs